Strategic Development and Offtake Partnership · Syrian Arab Republic

 Technical & Technology Advisor

 Computer Systems Engineer.
 MBA, University of Adelaide.
 More than 25 years across IBM, Honeywell, Optus, Check Point, and TrendAI.
-Digital infrastructure, systems integration, quality traceability, and data systems.
+Digital infrastructure, systems integration, quality traceability and data systems.

 Joudat Al Ali